wintersys-projects/adt-build-machine-scripts/templatedconfigurations/specification.md

 ### ACTIVE_FIREWALLS

-This will set which (if any) firewalls are active on your machines 0 - No active firewalls (not recommended
+This will set which (if any) firewalls are active on your machines 0 - No active firewalls (not recommended)
- 1 - UFW firewall only active on all machines
- 2 - Native firewall only active on all machines
+ 1 - UFW or iptables firewall only active on all machines 2 - Native firewall only active on all machines
- 3 - UFW and Native Firewall active on all machines (recommended)
+ 3 - UFW or iptables and Native Firewall active on all machines (recommended)

  NOTE: the UFW firewalls are always active on your build machine regardless of this setting for security reasons